ryogrid/articles/skiplist_en.md

 ## Good points of Skip List
 - It can provide the same level of functionality and access performance as B+ tree, yet is relatively simple to implement.
 - B-tree variants
-  - The data structure of the B-tree variants is a balanced tree, so if the distribution of data in the tree structure becomes unbalanced, a process called rebalancing is performed
+  - The data structure of the B-tree variants are a balanced tree, so if the distribution of data in the tree structure becomes unbalanced, a process called rebalancing is performed
   - Internal processes called node split and merge (or another type of process that can achieve the same purpose) are performed as needed
   - Basically, rebalancing occurs when inserting and deleting data, which are update operations, but the implementation of merge processing for deletion tends to be particularly complex
   - Unless a special design is adopted, the implementation should take into account the case where the rebalancing process is not a local update in a tree, but a wide-ranging update